florentpoujol/Daneel/readme.md

 ### ScriptedBehaviors

-ScriptedBehaviors whose name are camel-cased and are nested in a folder may be accessed in the same way.
+ScriptedBehaviors whose name are camel-cased and are not nested in a folder may be accessed in the same way.
 For instance, with a Script whose name is 'MyScript'.

     self.gameObject.myScript.something = "data"
     -- is the same as
     self.gameObject:GetScriptedBehavior(CraftStudio.FindAsset("MyScript", "Script")):SetSomething("data")

-You may define aliases for other ScriptedBehaviors (those who are nested in folders or name are not camel-cased) in the config.
-Those scriptedBehaviors become accessible throught their aliases :
+You may define aliases for other ScriptedBehaviors (those who are nested in folders and/or name are not camel-cased) in the config.
+Those scriptedBehaviors become accessible throught their aliases as above :

     -- in the config, set the 'scriptedBehaviorAliases' table which must contains the aliases as the keys and the fully-qualified Script path as the values
     Daneel.config = {